TheresaLui/SelfHelpContent_v2/articles/problemscopingques.migrate/problemscopingques-sqlassessmentrecommendations.md

             "order": 2,
             "visibility": "null",
             "controlType": "textbox",
-            "displayLabel": "Provide the name of the assessment in which you are facing issue.", "watermarkText": "E.g. MyContosoAssessment",
+            "displayLabel": "Provide the name of the assessment in which you are facing the issue.", "watermarkText": "E.g. MyContosoAssessment",
             "required": false
         },